All Episodes

 It asked 1,018 American adults whether they considered themselves pro-choice or pro-life.

-It also asked, do you think abortions should be legal under any circumstances, legal only under certain circumstances, or illegal in all circumstances?
+It also asked, do you think abortions should be legal under any circumstances, legal only under certain circumstances or illegal in all circumstances?

 61% say all or most abortions should be illegal.

-Now, what's your first reaction, Snerdly?
+Now, what's your first reaction, Snerdley?

 What is your first reaction when you hear this?